hyqshr/whispercpp-fastapi/README.md

 ```
  In my case, the system will prompt for reboot, just hit enter.

 We are getting close.
-Now all the dependencies are installed
+Now all the dependencies are installed, let's test our API by:

-Now, run
 ```
 python3 -m uvicorn main:app --reload
 ```